Glenomat/WorldsHardestPlatformer/README.md

 # Screenshots

 At the Moment there are 20 Levels but to make it takes a lot of time and a lot of patience.
-Can you bet my Game?
+Can you beat my Game?

 ![MainMenue](https://user-images.githubusercontent.com/69582151/125073875-e24b6f00-e0bc-11eb-9668-c0d93a816549.png)